-- A copy of the organisation's constitution or other governing document. - A copy of the organisation's child protection and/or adult safeguarding policies where the project will involve children and/or vulnerable adults. - Any additional information you want to include to support your application. - A copy of the most recent statement from the organisation's bank account.
-The statement must be dated within two months of the application date and show the bank account name and organisation address. - A copy of the most recent full statutory audited / unaudited accounts for the organisation, with any ring-fenced money identified, if applicable. - Valid, detailed quotes or catalogue listings for the proposed expenditure.
+- A copy of the business's child protection and safeguarding policies where the project will involve children or vulnerable adults. - Any additional information you want to provide to support your application. - A copy of the most recent statement from the business bank account.
+The statement must be dated within 2 months of the application date and show the bank account name and business address. - A copy of the most recent full statutory audited / unaudited accounts for the business or, if self-employed, a copy of your most recent HMRC selfassessment return. - Valid, detailed quotes or catalogue listings for the proposed expenditure.
 The number of quotations required will be determined by the value of the quotation as described in Section 8. - Written confirmation from your landlord of permission to undertake the project (if applicable). - A copy of your current lease if applicable.
-We normally expect a minimum of five years remaining.
+We normally expect a minimum of 5 years to remain.

-Your personal information will be used only for the purposes of assessing your application.
+Your personal information will be used only for the purposes of assessing your application or providing you with information including the TVBC Business Newsletter to support your business; it will not be transferred outside of the European Economic Area.
+Should you decide you do not wish to receive the TVBC newsletter, you can unsubscribe by clicking the unsubscribe option at the bottom of the newsletter.
 Information on the Council's use of your data can be found here: GDPR Privacy Statement | Test Valley Borough Council.